Ecohydrology

 precipitation once it

-falls on terrestrial
+falls on land areas.
+We

 have asked how species,